Human Rights and Equality Institution of Turkey: Purpose and duties

-The Human Rights and Equality Institution of Türkiye has quasi-judicial authorities such as imposing administrative fines between ₺ 2,673,61 and ₺ 40, 179,00 based upon the procedures stipulated by the Law and conducting ex officio investigations regarding human rights violation and prohibition of discrimination.
+The Human Rights and Equality Institution of Turkey has quasi-judicial authorities such as imposing administrative fines between ₺ 2,673,61 and ₺ 40, 179,00 based upon the procedures stipulated by the Law and conducting ex officio investigations regarding human rights violation and prohibition of discrimination.

 Staff

 The board consists of eleven members, including a chairperson and a deputy chairperson, who will serve for four years.
 The board members and staff must declare their property and are prohibited from receiving presents from parties with whom they have business service or relationship of interest.

 Application

 Each and every natural person and legal person who claim to have suffered from violations of non-discrimination can apply to the institution.
 Applications to the institution can be filed via governorates in provinces and district governorates in provinces.
 Applications can be delivered by hand, fax, email and other services provided by the Institution.
 Persons deprived of their liberty or taken under protection can also apply to the Institution.
 Applications are not charged with a fee.